Workshop Theme: Advanced Urban Farming

 The very foundation of Ashok’s initiative was to provide information to the common citizens who want to farm.
 The small team of three people began operations in 2012 in Bengaluru, experimenting on a mix that would nourish the soil and make it ready for plantation.
 “The soil is the most crucial aspect of gardening followed closely by the correct container.
 We took a year to perfect a potting media that would provide the right amounts of macronutrients, micronutrients and secondary nutrients to the plant.
 With this mix, you won’t have to worry about your plant for five years!” shares Ashok.

 When Ashok and team were confident about their mix, they started approaching government and private organisations, pitching workshop ideas.
-By 2014, they had conducted 200 of such workshops – explaining the techniques of gardening to thousands of attendees and resolving their issues.
+By 2014, they had conducted 200 of such workshops – explaining the techniques of urban farming to thousands of attendees and resolving their issues.

 By 2019, the workshops quadrupled with the number of attendees reaching sky-high!
 You too can reap the benefits of Ashok’s knowledge and experience.
 Click here to book your place before the slots run out.